 • Shorter trips 🧭: Some backpackers opt for a slight calorie deficit on shorter trips, compensating with larger meals before and after the hike.
 This approach might not be suitable for everyone, especially on more strenuous hikes.

-Kid-Friendly Backpacking: 9 Tips For Families
+Kid-Friendly Backpacking: 9 Tips for Families

 When backpacking with kids, 1 thing is certain: they will be hungry.
 Packing a little extra food is always better than dealing with a hangry child on the trail.
 Ensure you're carrying calorie and nutrient-dense options to meet their energy needs.
 Including some liquid or solid fats can help boost calorie intake.